9. Raise to rise

 When the mind is set free, it reveals itself.
 It tells us, what we think about.

 You could also use the one-minute method here: Ask yourself, "How am I?", and write an absolutely honest answer on paper, say, once a week.
-If you watch your notes after a while, you'll notice how different things are on your mind at any given time.
+If you review your notes, after a while, you'll notice how different things are in your mind at any given time.

 When you watch your inner speech, you can see what your mind brings out of itself and what it doesn't.